King Edward's School, Birmingham: Expansion and recent history

 By 1940 enough of the new buildings designed by Holland W. Hobbiss had been built for the school to begin lessons.
 In 1945 the schools became direct grant grammar schools, which meant that the Governors had to relinquish some control over the running of the school.

 The schools were finally completed around 1948, although the 1950s saw a period of expansion under the Chief Master Ronald G. Lunt, appointed 1952, including the construction of a swimming pool and the building of a chapel from a specially salvaged portion of the upper corridor of the New Street building.
 In 1976 the two schools became, once again, independent schools, due to the termination of the Direct Grant scheme by the then Prime Minister Harold Wilson.
 The school remains independent and is still on the Edgbaston site.

 In 2010 the school replaced A levels with the International Baccalaureate diploma.
+This decision was reversed in 2025: from September of that year, all new Year 12 students were studying A Levels.

 In 2012, the Independent review of A-level and IB results, based on government-issued statistics, ranked King Edward's School 9th in the UK, ahead of Westminster (17th), St Paul's (22nd), Harrow (34th), Winchester (73rd) and Eton (80th).

 King Edward's School and King Edward's High School for Girls are managed by the Independent Schools Governing Body.
-From September 2024 the schools will be led by a combined leadership team led by Kirsty Von Malaisé as Principal of KEHS and Chief Master of KES.
+Since September 2024 the schools have been led by a combined leadership team led by Kirsty Von Malaisé as Principal of KEHS and Chief Master of KES.